jnm2/MystIVAssetExplorer/Readme.md

 The game's music is contained in `mu_music.sb0`, `music_personality_test.sb0`, and the `sequence_*.sp0` files.
 See [Music not included in the soundtrack](#music-not-included-in-the-soundtrack) and [Soundtrack music and variants](#soundtrack-music-and-variants) for overviews of the music in the game.

+## Video

+The game's video is contained in .bik files.
+These use the [Bink Video](https://en.wikipedia.org/wiki/Bink_Video) format.
+The exported files can be viewed with [ffmpeg (ffplay)](https://ffmpeg.org/ffplay.html) or [VLC](https://www.videolan.org/vlc/).
+The video files contain no audio and must be paired manually with an audio file described in the [Audio section](#audio).
+In-app video playback has not yet been investigated.

 ## Music not included in the soundtrack

 - Dream sequence (Peter Gabriel): `mu_music.sb0` stream 1